udayinbiswas/data-structures/LinkedList/README.md

 We can allocate nodes in the heap dynamically for a linked list.

+## Why Not Linked List?
+1. We cannot access elements directly, i.e. have to traverse the list.
+Operations like binary search are not suitable.
+2. Storing extra space for the pointer for next node, which is not the case in array.

 ## Iterative vs Recursive traversal
 Iterative traversal takes O(n) time but constant space.